 - In Hello Wandering Star, "Apart from hating people, Panim also greatly disliked losing."

 - The Trope picture is from Batman and Sons.
 Bruce... doesn't take losses well.

 - Everyone within the Mario Party TV group has their moments, particularly when fortune swung against them at the last moment, but Holms gets especially vocal.
 The Reverend Inferno's rants at the end of the 8-Player Neon Heights run deserves mention because he was furious at the extremely lucky Team Dolphin.

-- During the early days of Achievement Hunter Minecraft Series, Geoff was not a particularly good sport.
+- During the early days of Achievement Hunter's Let's Play Minecraft series, Geoff was not a particularly good sport.
 Still isn't, but he's really reigned it in.

 - Hades in Hercules takes the victories of the titular hero over his monsters badly.